 9) Henry ‘Hotspur’ Percy (1364-1403)

-Knight Henry Percy was an English Knight.
+Knight Henry Percy was a famous English Knight.
 He fought several battles against the Scots and the French.
 The Scots nicknamed him Hotspur for his readiness to attack.
 He was the son of the 1st Earl of Northumberland, Henry Percy.
 He was made a knight by King Edward III at the age of 13 in 1377.
 In 1399, his father and he were instrumental in helping Henry IV overthrow King Richard II.
 Subsequently, they were rewarded with territories in northern England and Wales.

 However in spite of the favours, Henry IV bestowed upon them, the Percys were growing discontent with the king.
 They had various grievances.
 Due to that, they decided to rebel against the king and bring him down.
 Hotspur raised a rebellion against the king but was defeated and killed in the Battle of Shrewsbury.